major-second/104-public-knowledge-base/quant-mid-low-freq/factor-models/barra.md

   - Barra Inc. specializes in risk management and portfolio analytics solutions for financial institutions.
   - "Inc." is short for "Incorporated," a legal designation for a corporation.
 - Barra Risk Factor Analysis includes over 40 data metrics, such as:
-    - Industry-specific factors capturing risk and return characteristics of various industries (e.g., ENERGY for the energy sector, CHEM for the chemical industry).
+    - Industry-specific factors capturing risk and return characteristics of various industries, such as:
+      - ENERGY for the energy sector.
+      - CHEM for the chemical industry.
     - LEVERAGE: Company's debt-to-equity ratio.
 Higher leverage indicates higher risk.
     - LIQUIDITY: Ease of buying or selling a stock without affecting its price.
 Higher liquidity indicates lower risk.
 # CNE5